 We’re all familiar with the “glass ceiling,” a phrase coined in 1978 by Marilyn Loden to describe the invisible ceiling women face as they climb the corporate ladder.
 And we know it’s far worse when we speak about women of color.

-This Equal Pay Day, we know that the API community faces one of the widest racial pay disparities among racial groups, as the often cited $0.80 gap doesn’t tell the full story.
-Currently, Taiwanese women make $1.08 for every dollar paid to White men and yet Nepalese and Bangladeshi women make as low as $0.48, proving that this community is not a monolith.
+As it stands today, the API community faces one of the widest racial pay disparities among racial groups, as the often cited $0.80 gap doesn’t tell the full story.
+Currently, Taiwanese women make $1.18 for every dollar paid to White men and yet Bangladeshi women make as low as $0.49, proving that this community is not a monolith.
 Chief spoke with Sung Yeon Choimorrow, Executive Director at the National Asian Pacific American Women’s Forum, on how racial bias not only contributes to this pay disparity but the insidious promotion gap that continues to keep API women as workers, not leaders.

 Why Stereotypes for API Women Get Worse as They Climb